funkhaus/wp-shopify/README.md

 * `variants-radio` (renders a product's variants as radio buttons - does not handle callbacks!
 Use `data-product="radio"` to render the template and have wp-shopify set up the callbacks for you)
 * `variants-select` (renders a product's variants as a dropdown menu - does not handle callbacks!
 Use `data-product="select"` to render the template and have wp-shopify set up the callbacks for you)

-You can also build your own custom template:
+You can also build your own custom templates:

 1. If one doesn't exist yet, create a folder in your theme's directory called `wshop-templates`.
 1. Create a PHP file.
 This file's name will be the template name.
 For example: `wshop-templates/custom-template.php`.
 1. Create an an inline script in the PHP file to serve as the Underscore template.
-1. Set the script's ID to match the file name.
+1. Set the script's ID to match the file name: `<script type="text/template" id="custom-template">`

 Custom templates have access to the `data` variable, which contains all information about the current product returned from Shopify's API.

 All contents of the `wshop-templates` directory will be included in the footer of your site, hooking into the `get_footer()` function.
-You can have full control over the data you received from Shopify this way.

-## Setting Up a Cart
+## Cart Templates
 Any carts on the page will work much in the same way as the products do.
 The main difference is that we don't necessarily have to specify a cart ID:
 ```html
 <!-- Perfectly valid cart wrapper -->